TheHouseShop.com – the property website that lets you advertise your property for free, whether you’re selling or letting.

 - For landlords: Definitely explore the three marketplaces I mentioned, but for the best chance of finding a tenant quickly, combine them with an online letting agent that lists on Rightmove and Zoopla.

 - You get what you pay for: I still stand by opening remarks, that I believe these free solutions are best used as complimentary marketing tools.
-Obviously I totally get the attraction with flogging or letting a property for free, and yes, I believe it’s entirely possible by only using the platforms I’ve shared.
+Obviously I totally get the attraction with flogging or letting a property for free, and yes, I believe it’s entirely possible.
 That said, for a relatively small spend, you can significantly boost visibility on your advert and dramatically boost your chances of achieving quicker results.
 Honestly, it’s money very well spent.

 Landlord out xo